 The Ph.D. program emphasizes original and scholarly research in a variety of subject areas within chemical engineering.
 Throughout their tenure of study, students work on research which culminates in their preparation of a written thesis dissertation and, finally, an oral presentation to the faculty.
 Many students conduct interdisciplinary research with chemical engineering faculty through the University’s research centers of excellence.

-For the 2022/2023 academic year (9-months), Ph.D. students enjoy stipends of $25,500 to $29,800/year, depending on experience, as well as full medical benefits offered at discounted rates.
+For the 2022/2023 academic year (9-months), Ph.D. students will enjoy stipends of $25,792.65 to $30,174.11, depending on experience, as well as full medical benefits offered at discounted rates.
 Additional 3-month summer appointments are typically subject to the continued availability of funds, departmental needs and satisfactory progress in the degree program.

 Three exams are required for the Ph.D. degree.
 The first is the qualifying exam which is taken within the first two semesters.
 The qualifying exam consists of a written test followed by an oral presentation.
 In the second, or general exam, the student prepares a written Ph.D. thesis proposal and presents it orally to a faculty committee.
 This exam is scheduled on an individual basis after coursework and language requirements are completed.
 The final exam is an oral defense of the student’s completed research, following submission of the written thesis.

 Students interested in pursuing their Ph.D. at UConn can learn more at the University’s Graduate Study – Admissions Requirements page.
 View Admissions Requirements.